buildingSMART/documents-API/README.md

 }
 ```

-The `since` parameter is supplied to instruct the CDE to only return document versions created after the given date.
 As a response, the CDE returns the latest _DocumentVersion_ for both documents.
-In case there have been multiple new versions for a given document after the date provided via `since`, all those newer versions will be included in the response.
 There is no guarantee about how the entries in the response are ordered.

 ```json
 Headers: